psake/psake/README.markdown

 **Step 1:** Download and extract the project

-You will need to "unblock" the zip file before extracting - PowerShell by default does not run files downloaded from the internet.
+You will need to "unblock" the zip file before extracting - PowerShell by default does not run files downloaded from the Internet.
 Just right-click the zip and click on "properties" and click on the "unblock" button.

 **Step 2:** CD into the directory where you extracted the project (where the psake.psm1 file is)